Using color

 Incorrect

-Color used as the only indicator for information or functionality Graphic: only color used (no symbols) Graphic: only color used (in black and white)
+Color used as the only indicator for information or functionality:

-The easiest way to check whether your website is usable for colorblind people is to test it in grayscale.
+The easiest way to check whether your website may be usable by color-blind people is to test it in grayscale.
 When the color information is extracted, you can more easily see whether your website is still understandable.